ComposableFi/composable/docs/docs/technology/cvm.md

 # Composable Virtual Machine (CVM)

-Previously known as XCVM, the Composable Virtual Machine (CVM) allows is language and execution runtime for cross chain programs.
+The Composable Virtual Machine (CVM) is language and execution runtime for cross chain program execution and intents settlement.
 The CVM is a orchestration language on top of standards for cross-chain communication, specifically over [IBC](./composable-ibc.md).

 ## Summary
 With the Composable Virtual Machine (CVM), developers can execute complex cross-chain operations in a single, user-signed transaction.
 With CVM, you're not restricted to a single blockchain universe.
 Just like you wouldn't want to be confined to one streaming service for all your entertainment needs, why settle for one blockchain network?
 CVM offers you a plethora of options, letting your digital assets enjoy the best of all worlds.

 Unlike existing iterations of blockchain virtual machines, the CVM does not force applications and smart contracts to be deployed onto one particular chain.
-Instead, the XCVM provides a novel opportunity for applications to be **natively cross-chain**.
-The goal is to facilitate a top-down approach to interoperability and composability instead of connecting different pre-existing pieces together.
+Instead, the CVM provides a novel opportunity for applications to be **natively cross-chain**.
+The goal is to facilitate a top-down approach to interoperability and compatibility instead of connecting different pre-existing pieces together.

 For users, CVM streamlines your experience by abstracting away complicated terms and protocols.
 In line with a trust-minimized, non-custodial approach, you own your assets at every step.
 It's cross-chain asset management, simplified.